heartnetkung/joi-auto-admin/README.md

   - this table can export data to excel format
   - this table can do pagination
   - this table can have their rows selected for DELETE operation
+  - this table is responsive
-- A form for creating and editing data
+- A form for CREATE and UPDATE operation
   - this form can validate input data by itself on front-end with all errors translated to Thai language
   - this form can import excel data
   - this form are rendered automatically from specified `Joi Object`.